 What was the motivation to update the brand positioning?

 NM: After a decade of steady growth, Cloudreach became one of the largest public-cloud only service providers on the planet.
 However, the company was at an inflection point—its founder was retiring, a new, outsider CEO was appointed, and private equity firm Blackstone invested a significant amount into the company.
 Cloudreach also purchased a software platform called Cloudamize, signifying a move from a service-only business to a software and service company, creating a larger architecture question about how to go to market.
-Additionally, the messaging was outdated and did not adequately represent what Cloudreach had grown to become.
+Additionally, the messaging was outdated and did not adequately represent the future of Cloudreach and what it had grown to become.

 How does the new brand positioning set Cloudreach apart from its competitors?